Mukhiddin Madaminov

-Mukhiddin Madaminov is an Uzbekistani chess grandmaster.
+Mukhiddin Madaminov (born 2 November 2006) is an Uzbek chess grandmaster.

 Chess career

+Madaminov was born on 2 November 2006.
+He became a FIDE master in 2019, an international master in 2022, and a grandmaster in 2024.

-During the eighth round of the World Rapid Chess Championship 2023, Madaminov as black checkmated Surya Shekhar Ganguly as white in 8 moves in a Scotch Game that ended in a scholar's mate.
+During the eighth round of the World Rapid Chess Championship 2023, as black, he checkmated Surya Shekhar Ganguly in eight moves in a Scotch Game that ended in a scholar's mate pattern.
 This was a rare instance of such a checkmate occurring in a master-level game.